Ather Energy Vs Ola Electric: A Battle Of Business Models And Positioning

 By controlling the supply chain, especially when the battery along with controller constitutes about 50% of an EV’s manufacturing cost, Ola Electric can optimise production costs and improve its margins.
 Additionally, Ola operates its own showrooms and service centres, providing customers with a complete in-house experience that strengthens brand control.

-In contrast, Ather manufactures EVs but does not produce its own batteries.
+In contrast, Ather manufactures EVs but does not produce its battery-cells.
 Furthermore, Ather’s experience centres and service networks are managed by third-party partners as is the case for traditional ICE vehicles.
 And finally, Ather’s scooters are positioned as premium products, with a strong focus on delivering a high-quality user experience, which justifies their higher price point.

 And this comparison reminds Paliwal and others of the battle between Apple and Android smartphone makers such as Samsung.
 Both models have proven effective to some extent, but each has its pros and cons.